hoprnet/uHTTP-exit-app/README.md

 -   run `yarn changeset version` to create the current changelog
 -   run `yarn build` to update version info
 -   commit everything, create a matching tag and push to main
+-   update container tag `stable` in container registry as needed

 ## Run with Docker